Taking time out

 Application to Foundation Training

-Applicants to Foundation Training are sponsored by your medical school for the year in which you graduate and the following 1 or 2 years.
+Applicants to Foundation Training are sponsored by your medical school for the year in which you graduate and the following one or two years.

 If you delay beyond this time you will need to apply independently via the medical school an Eligibility Application for UK Foundation Programme.
 As part of this process you will be required to sit a Clinical Assessment.